beshu-tech/readonlyrest-docs/elasticsearch.md

 **⚠️IMPORTANT**: for Elasticsearch 8.3.x or newer, the patching operation requires `root` user privileges.

-You can verify if Elasticsearch was correctly patched using command `verify`:
+You can verify if Elasticsearch was correctly patched using the command `verify`:

 ```bash
 $ jdk/bin/java -jar plugins/readonlyrest/ror-tools.jar verify